dvojitywendy/KenticoCloudDeliveryJavaRxSDK/README.md

 ### Advanced configuration

-During initialization of `DeliveryConfig` you can configure following options:
+During initialization of the `DeliveryConfig` you can configure the following options:

 | Method        | Use
 | ------------- |:-------------:
-| withTypeResolvers | Sets type resolvers responsible for mapping response to strongly typed object
+| withTypeResolvers | Sets type resolvers responsible for mapping API responses to strongly-typed models.
-| withPreviewApiKey      | Sets preview API key
+| withPreviewApiKey      | Sets preview API key.
-| withSecuredApiKey | Sets secured API key
+| withSecuredApiKey | Sets secured API key.
-| withDeliveryApiUrl | Sets custom URL of Kentico Cloud Endpoint
+| withDeliveryApiUrl | Sets custom URL of a Kentico Cloud endpoint.
-| withDeliveryPreviewApiUrl | Sets custom URL of Kentico Cloud preview Endpoint
+| withDeliveryPreviewApiUrl | Sets custom URL of a Kentico Cloud preview endpoint.
-| withThrowExceptionForUnknownTypes | If enabled, SDK will throw Exception if it cannot find strongly typed model (type resolver) for certain item in response
+| withThrowExceptionForUnknownTypes | If enabled, the SDK will throw an Exception when it cannot find a strongly-typed model (type resolver) of an item in the response.
-| withDefaultQueryConfig | Sets default query config for all queries made within SDK.
-This is useful when you want to set default behavior and then override it on per query level.
+| withDefaultQueryConfig | Sets default query config for all queries.
+This is useful when you want to set a default behavior and then override it on a per-query level.

 Example: